-Car insurance costs an average of $1,438 per year in Columbia, South Carolina.
-That's more expensive than the average in South Carolina ($1,414) and less expensive than the national average of $1,548.
-Keep reading to learn more about how much you can expect to pay based on your marital status, age, credit score, and other factors in Columbia.
+Car insurance costs an average of $719 per six-months in Columbia, South Carolina.
+That's more expensive than the average in South Carolina ($707) and less expensive tthan the national average of $880.
+Keep reading to learn more about how much you can expect to pay based on age, credit score, and other factors in Columbia.
 Read on to learn more!

 Columbia car insurance rates by company

-Columbia car insurance costs by age
+Columbia auto insurance rates by age

 Teen drivers pay Columbia's most expensive auto insurance rates.
 One of the most effective ways to lower your car insurance rates as a driver in Columbia is to age out of your teens.
 The gap in cost between the car insurance premiums paid by teenage drivers and drivers in their 20s in Columbia is $3,041.
 That's the biggest gap in premiums between any pair of age brackets.

-Columbia car insurance costs by driving history
+Columbia car insurance costs by violation

 Maintaining a clean driving record is one of the best ways to keep your car insurance costs low.
 Speeding citations, reckless driving charges, DUIs and DWIs, and at-fault accidents all tend to bring about rate increases.